BdcashProtocol/bdcash-vm/README.md

 We believe that the system designed can actually satisfy all the above requirements, in the next paragraphs we will explain how.

-## IdaNodes, VM e compiler
+## NodeSH, VM e compiler

 At the basis of the functioning of the platform we have three entities:

-- **IdaNodes:** used to interact with the blockchain in reading and writing, these will allow the execution of the Smart Contract and will keep the states of the Smart Contract itself within their database, based on the interactions and rules written within the code .
+- **NodeSH:** used to interact with the blockchain in reading and writing, these will allow the execution of the Smart Contract and will keep the states of the Smart Contract itself within their database, based on the interactions and rules written within the code .

 - **Virtual Machine:** the virtual machine (VM2) allows you to execute "untrusted" code or host of the IdaNode and is the safe environment in which the code is executed.
 The Virtual Machine will have few, predefined, internal modules available and will be able to interact with the IdaNode database limited to its own sphere of competence.

 - **Compiler:** although Smart Contracts are written in Javascript, the compiler will allow you to translate certain predefined rules (such as reading and writing the database) into a native language capable of communicating with the IdaNode.

-## IdaNode Modules
+## NodeSH Modules

 And here we are at the most important part: the modules.
 Although we can continue to call them "Smart Contracts" in fact the platform allows you to create modules / extensions / whatever you prefer to call them for the IdaNode.
 These modules will then be enabled within the IdaNode and then maintained by one or more specific IdaNodes.
 Here we come to the first point on our list of required features: scalability .